NANA-2016/LEM--STACK-PROJECT/README.md

  Lastly you can now test the configuration

-  All the above are set up usinfg the following commands as listed below and results showwn on the screenshot there after.
+  All the above are set up usinfg the following commands as listed below and results showwn on the screenshot there after which shows the commands as

+  the last three commands run on the screenshot.

   - $ sudo mkdir /var/www/projectLEMP